North York Moors Discovery Tour

 The magnificent 18th century Castle Howard was designed by Sir John Vanbrugh and is widely regarded as one of England's finest historic houses.
-We will have plenty time to explore both the house and estate before travelling to Yorkshire Lavender.
-View the gardens, and enjoy some of the produce baked in cakes and scones in the tea room.
+We will have plenty time to explore both the house and extensive grounds before travelling to Yorkshire Lavender - a family-run lavender farm.

 Experience the beauty of the North York Moors with our visits to the picturesque villages of Rosedale Abbey, Lastingham and Hutton-le-Hole.
 Delve in to the antique shops in Pickering before taking an optional ride on the North York Moors Steam Railway, the most popular heritage railway in Britain.

 Explore the quaint fishing village of Robin Hood's Bay, and learn about its history as a smugglers haven.
 Scarborough, a former spa town and one of England's most popular seaside resorts, is a fascinating town to explore, with links to the Civil War, Anne Bronte, the Pre-Raphaelites and Max Jaffa.